 Part 2: How to Format an External Drive on Mac

 Mac users can select any file system that supports their operating system.
-In order to format an external drive on Mac, you can follow stepwise procedure as discussed below:
+To format an external drive on Mac, you can follow the stepwise procedure as discussed below:

 Stepwise Procedure to Format Storage Device on Mac:

-To format external hard drive, opt your storage device in the left hand sidebar and click on the erase tab.
+- To format the external hard drive, opt your storage device in the left-hand sidebar and click on the erase tab.

-After that, you will see format menu where you can select the file system that are compatible with your operating system.
+- After that, you will see a format menu where you can select the file system that is compatible with your operating system.

-Describe or provide a specific name to your drive and click on erase button.
-Within a short time span, your storage device will get formatted.
+- Describe or provide a specific name to your drive and click on the erase button.
+Within a short period, your storage device will get formatted.

 By following the stepwise procedure mentioned above, you can easily format the storage device on Mac.